Fast Extra Gradient Methods for Smooth Structured Nonconvex-Nonconcave Minimax Problems: Preliminaries

 \end{assumption}

-The $\rho$-comonotonicity consists of three cases {\cblue depending on the choice of $\rho$}; the negative comonotonicity {\cblue when} $\rho<0$, the monotonicity {\cblue when} $\rho=0$, and the cocoercivity {\cblue when} $\rho>0$.
-The negative comonotonicity is weaker than {\cblue the other two,} and is the main focus of this paper. {\cblue The following is an examplary nonconvex-nonconcave condition that is stronger than the negative comonotonicity.} \comment{ First, the case $\rho$<0 corresponds to the negative comonotonicity \cite{bauschke:20:gmo} and the |$\rho$|-cohypomonotonicity \cite{combettes:04:pmf}, which is weaker than the monotonicity and is the main focus of this paper.
+The $\rho$-comonotonicity consists of three cases depending on the choice of $\rho$; the negative comonotonicity when $\rho<0$, the monotonicity when $\rho=0$, and the cocoercivity when $\rho>0$.
+The negative comonotonicity is weaker than the other two, and is the main focus of this paper.
+The following is an examplary nonconvex-nonconcave condition that is stronger than the negative comonotonicity \cite{bauschke:21:gmo,combettes:04:pmf}. \comment{ First, the case $\rho$<0 corresponds to the negative comonotonicity \cite{bauschke:21:gmo} and the |$\rho$|-cohypomonotonicity \cite{combettes:04:pmf}, which is weaker than the monotonicity and is the main focus of this paper.
 Second, the case $\rho$=0 corresponds to the monotoncity.
 Finally, for the case $\rho>0$, the $\rho$-comonotonicity is stronger than the monotonicity and studied under the name, $\rho$-cocoercivity.
 As a remark, if $\F$ is $\rho$-cocoercive, then it is also an $\frac{1}{\rho}$-Lipschitz continuous operator.
-Hence, when we consider an $L$-Lipschitz continuous and $\rho$-comonotone operator with $\rho>0$, we may assume that $\rho\in(0,\frac{1}{L}]$ without loss of generality. } \begin{example} Let $f$ be twice continuously differentiable and $\gamma$-smooth.
+Hence, when we consider an $L$-Lipschitz continuous and $\rho$-comonotone operator with $\rho>0$, we may assume that $\rho\in(0,\frac{1}{L}]$ without loss of generality. } \begin{example} Let $f$ be twice continuously differentiable and $\gamma$-weakly-convex-weakly-concave.
 Further assume that $f$ satisfies

-for some $\alpha\ge0$ and $\eta>\gamma$, named $\alpha$-interaction dominate condition in~\cite{grimmer:20:tlo}.
-Then, the saddle {\cblue gradient} of $f$ satisfies the negative comonotonicity.
-(See Appendix~\ref{appx:comonotone,relation}.) \end{example} We {\cblue next present our proposed FEG, and} illustrate that the FEG outperforms existing methods such as EG+, EAG, and the Halpern iteration, for each three {\cblue comonoticity} case, respectively.
+for some $\alpha\ge0$ and $\eta>\gamma$, named $\alpha\ge0$-interaction dominant condition in~\cite{grimmer:20:tlo}.
+Then, the saddle gradient of $f$ satisfies the $-\frac{1}{\eta}$-negative comonotonicity.
+(See Appendix~\ref{appx:comonotone,relation}.)
+For any $\gamma$-weakly-convex-weakly-concave function, the condition~\eqref{eq:interaction} holds with $\alpha=-\gamma<0$.
+Its extreme case is $f(x,y)=-\frac{\gamma}{2}x^2 + \frac{\gamma}{2}y^2$, where there is no interaction between $x$ and $y$.
+On the other hand, when the the second terms in the left-hand side of~\eqref{eq:interaction} are sufficently positive definite, a nonconvex-nonconave function satisfies the condition~\eqref{eq:interaction} with a nonnegative $\alpha$.
+In specific, the $\alpha\ge0$-interaction dominant condition is satisfied when the interaction term of Hessian $\nabla_{\x\y}^2f$ is dominating any negative curvature in Hessians $\nabla_{\x\x}^2f$ and $-\nabla_{\y\y}^2f$ \cite{grimmer:20:tlo}. \end{example} We next present our proposed FEG, and illustrate that the FEG outperforms existing methods such as EG+, EAG, and the Halpern iteration, for each three comonoticity case, respectively.

 \comment{ Recently, \cite{diakonikolas:21:emf} studied the weak Minty variational inequality (MVI) condition, there exists $\z_*\in\Z_*(\F)$ satisfying

 for some $\rho<0$, which is weaker than the negative comonotonicity. }